 Begin Scanning a Cisco Webex Teams App

-The Aperture service scans messages and files shared on spaces within the Cisco Webex Teams app.
-To begin scanning a Cisco Webex Teams app:
+SaaS Security API scans messages and files shared on spaces within the Cisco Webex Teams application.
+To begin scanning a Cisco Webex Teams application:

 - Add the Webex Teams app.

 - Connect to Webex Teams Account.

 - SaaS Security API redirects you to Cisco identity broker to authorize access so that you can enter the email address and password for the Administrator account you want to use when connecting to the Webex Teams application.

 - Review andAcceptthe permissions to onboard the account to SaaS Security API.If you want to give a descriptive name for the instance, select the link on, and enter a new name.SettingsCloud Apps & Scan Settings

 - Configure a bot.A bot is a machine account that automates the process of sending messages to users on your behalf.
 To use a bot, you must create an access token to enable the bot to send these messages.
 When you Add a New Asset Rule, select theNotify via botauto-remediation action, and SaaS Security API will send a direct message on Webex Teams to the user whose messages or files triggered the incident.
 If you do not create a bot, SaaS Security API sends a message using the administrator’s name to the space where the user originally shared the file or message.